Social Work Salary and Career Outlook

 Employer Demand for Social Workers with Master’s Degrees

-Overall employment of social workers is projected to grow 11% from 2018 to 2028, much faster than the average for all occupations, according to the BLS.
-This demand spikes even higher when talking about health care social workers, which is expected to grow 17% during the same time period.
-School counselor employment is expected to grow by 7%.
+Overall employment of social workers is projected to grow 6% from 2024 to 2034, much faster than the average for all occupations, according to the BLS.
+This demand spikes even higher for health care social workers, which is expected to grow 8% over the same period, and for mental health and substance abuse social workers, which is expected to grow 10% over the same period.

 In order to access those in-demand jobs, many employers require that you obtain a master’s degree in social work.
 A bachelor’s in social work will open the door to some jobs, especially macro social work like policy advising, but to work in a clinical setting like a hospital or school, you’ll need to obtain a master’s degree.

 These positions are typically only available to those who have obtained a master’s degree in social work.
-Worth noting is that it is not required to have a bachelors in social work to enter most MSW programs – one can pursue a masters from a variety of different backgrounds.
+It is worth noting that a bachelor’s degree in social work is not required to enter most MSW programs; one can pursue a master’s from a variety of backgrounds.

 5 Highest-Paying Social Work Fields

-As stated, there are a variety of different settings for those who want to work in social work.
+As noted, there are various settings for those who want to work in social work.
 Some settings, like mental health and substance abuse, pay significantly less than other areas, such as health care.
 Here are the five highest-paying social work fields.

 1. Hospital social workers

-Social workers who worked in hospitals had the highest median annual wages as of May 2018, making a median salary of $60,100, according to the BLS.
+Social workers employed in hospitals had some of the highest median annual wages in the social work profession as of May 2024, earning $68,090, according to the BLS.
 This includes workers who worked in state, local and private institutions and combines both clinical social workers with master’s social workers.

 2. Government social workers

-Another great industry for social workers to work in is state and local government agencies.
-As of May 2018, the median annual wage for local government social workers (excluding schools and hospitals) was $54,430, and the median salary for state government social workers was $48,590, according to the BLS.
+Another strong industry for social workers is state and local government agencies.
+As of May 2024, the median annual wage for local government social workers (excluding schools and hospitals) was $65,920, and the median salary for state government social workers was $59,630, according to the BLS.

 3. Outpatient care social workers